MicrosoftDocs/entra-docs/docs/id-governance/entitlement-management-request-behalf.md

 1. On the **Pending** tab, find the request.
     :::image type="content" source="media/entitlement-management-request-behalf/myaccess-approval-request.png" alt-text="Screenshot of the pending approval requests in my access.":::

-1. Either approve, or deny, the request on behalf of your employee.
+1. Either approve, or deny, the request on behalf of the employee.

 ## Next steps